Fear Factor (British game show)

-Fear Factor is a British game show based on the Dutch game show Now or Neverland and part of the international Fear Factor franchise.
+Fear Factor (also known as Fear Factor UK) is a British game show based on the Dutch game show Now or Neverland and part of the international Fear Factor franchise.
 It was broadcast on Sky One from 3 September 2002 to 22 August 2004 and was presented by Ed Sanders.

 Format

 As the show started, Sanders gives an opening statement, and this is one most commonly used:

 Then, he gives a verbal disclaimer.
 The wording has changed with certain versions, but also, this is one most commonly used:

-This version has two teams of three contestants.
-They are known as the red team and the green team.
+This version has two teams of three contestants: the red team and the green team.
 They all take part individually in the first stunt, chosen randomly by Ed.
-In the second stunt, two contestants from each team chosen by their opponents do it, and in the third and final stunt, it can vary.
+In the second stunt, two contestants from each team, chosen by their opponents, attempt the stunt.
+The number of team members who participate in the final round, and whether they attempt it individually or together, varies based on the stunt.

-In the first stunt, the four contestants from any team that complete a stunt in the fastest time would bank their teams £3,000.
-In the second stunt, the contestants who completes a stunt would bank their teams £3,000.
-And in the third and final stunt, the person from any team, or the team that complete a stunt in the fastest time would bank their teams £5,000 and win the total money.
+When the first stunt is non-competitive, then everyone who successfully completes it banks their team £3,000; when it is competitive, then the four contestants from any team with the fastest time bank their team £3,000.
+In the second stunt, the contestants who complete a stunt bank their teams £3,000.
+And in the third and final stunt, the person from any team, or the team that complete a stunt in the fastest time bank their teams £5,000 and win the total money.

 For its third and final series, the programme became Celebrity Fear Factor, with each team now consisting of three celebrities playing for charity.